Spleen and Ideal

 Spleen and Ideal is the second studio album by Australian band Dead Can Dance.
 It was released on 25 November 1985 by 4AD.
 The album spearheaded the group's sonic transition from their post-punk and gothic rock-influenced roots towards a neoclassical dark wave style.

-Background
+Musical style

+Spleen and Ideal was produced by band members Lisa Gerrard and Brendan Perry together with producer John A. Rivers.
+The album saw the band abandon guitars in favour of a wider array of instrumentation, incorporating instruments such as cello, trombone and timpani, as well as the use of a drum machine and a sampler.
+The album included influences from medieval and classical music and has been described as having "an almost world-spanning monastic feel", while still retaining the post-punk and gothic rock elements from their 1984 debut album.